KmKalpana/Medical-Insurance-Cost-Prediction/README.md

-Certainly!
-Here's an example of a README file for the provided code:

 # Medical Insurance Cost Prediction

-This project aims to predict insurance costs based on various features using a linear regression model.
+This project aims to predict medical insurance costs based on various features using a linear regression model.
 The code provided performs the following steps:

 1. Data Collection and Analysis:
    - Loads the insurance data from a CSV file into a Pandas DataFrame.